hzray/Mapex/README.md

 ### Inter-Language Communication

 - JavaScript and Python
-  - Flask Restful API
+  - Through Flask Restful API
+  - Javascript sends array of review objects to Flask server
+  - Flask server receives the data and make data analysis and visualization with help of Pandas and Plotly library
+  - Flask server renders result on html.
 - Python and GO
-  - RabbitMQ
+  - Through RabbitMQ
+  - Flaser server sends numbers to be calculated to Go
+  - Go does the calculation and send the result back.

 ### Usage